vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 First sentence...First sentence...First sentence...
 ```

-Plus operator in strings defines so-called **concatenation** operation.
+Plus, the operator in strings defines the so-called **concatenation** operation.

 ### Integer and floating point data type

-Integers and floating point data type can be explained in same section due to their common features.
+Integers and floating point data types can be explained in the same section due to their standard features.
 Let us see one example:

 ```Python